opentox/opentox.github.com/_posts/2012-10-08-set-up-virtual-machine-in-proxmox-virtual-environment.md

 ##Apache 2 Setup

-Let's supose to setup a website mysite.net at the virtual machine 10.0.0.101.
+Let's suppose to setup a website mysite.net at the virtual machine 10.0.0.101.
 Edit `/etc/apache2/sites-available/mysite`

     <VirtualHost *:80>
         ProxyPreserveHost On